Checkout Abandonment: Why A/B Testing is Dead & Predictive Trust Architecture Won

 Abandon Due to Hidden Costs

-Shipping, tax, or fee surprises at checkout
+Shipping or tax surprises at checkout

 48%